royaltm/rust-royal-image-viewer/README.md

 Other exit codes have to following meaning:

-* `1` - providing valid options failed or a local image file could not be loaded.
+* `1` - parsing options failed or a an image file could not be loaded locally.
 * `2` - the remote process failed to load an image.
 * `3` - the remote process failed to respond in time (only with `-f`).